 Make sure you’re picking your plan based on the benefits, not just the price point.
 In the war of price versus quality, college kids are known to pick price ("Ramen for dinner!
 Again!").
 With a subsidy, you should be able to afford a higher quality plan.

-A note of warning: you can only shop for health insurance during open enrollment (which starts November 1st this year).
+A note of warning: You can only shop for health insurance during open enrollment.
+It begins on Nov.
+1 for 2019 health plans.
 Leaving your parents’ health insurance plan on purpose does not qualify you for a special enrollment period.

 A marketplace catastrophic health insurance plan